programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 * For each of the N features, calculate frequencies of occurrence in each of the M authorial subcorpora, as a percentage of the total number of word tokens in this particular subcorpus.
 As an example, the word "the" may represent 4.72% of the words in Author A's subcorpus.
 * Then, calculate the mean and the standard deviation of these M values and use them as the offical mean and standard deviation for this feature over the whole corpus.
 (We therefore use a "mean of means" instead of calculating a single frequency for the entire corpus to avoid a larger subcorpus, like Hamilton's in our case, over-influencing the results in its favor and defining the "norm" in such a way that everything would be expected to look like it.)
 * For each of the N features and M subcorpora, calculate a z-score describing how far away from the "corpus norm" the usage of this particular feature in this subcorpus happens to be.
 To do this, subtract the corpus average for the feature from the feature's frequency in the subcorpus and divide the result by the feature's standard deviation.
-* Also calculate z-scores for each feature in the paper for which we want to determine authorship.
+* Then, calculate the same z-scores for each feature in the text for which we want to determine authorship.
 * Calculate a *delta score* comparing the anonymous paper with each candidate's subcorpus.
 To do this, take the *average of the absolute values of the differences between the z-scores for each feature between the anonymous paper and the candidate's subcorpus*.
 (Read that twice!)
 This gives equal weight to each feature, no matter how often the words occur in the texts; otherwise, the top 3 or 4 features would overwhelm everything else.
 * The "winning" candidate is the author for whom the delta score between the author's subcorpus and the test case is the lowest.

 That is the basic idea, anyway.
-A different explanation of Delta and an application to a corpus of Spanish novels can be found (in Spanish) in a recent paper by José Calvo Tello,[^17] while Stefan Evert _et al_[^18] provide an in-depth discussion of the method's variants, refinements and intricacies.
+A different explanation of Delta and an application to a corpus of Spanish novels can be found (in Spanish) in a recent paper by José Calvo Tello,[^17] while Stefan Evert _et al_.[^18] provide an in-depth discussion of the method's variants, refinements and intricacies.
 We will, however, stick to the plain vanilla version for the purposes of this lesson.
 (It is complicated enough!)

 ## Our test case

 As our test case, we will use *Federalist 64*.
 In the semi-secret letter I mentioned at the beginning of this article, Alexander Hamilton claimed that he had written this article; however, a draft of *Federalist 64* was later found in John Jay's personal papers and everyone concluded that Jay was in fact the author.
-(No foul play is suspected, by the way: in the same letter, Hamilton attributed to Jay the authorship of another paper with a similar number that Hamilton himself had clearly written; one can assume that Hamilton was understandably distracted by his pending duel and simply misremembered which paper was which.)
+(No foul play is suspected, by the way: in the same letter, Hamilton attributed to Jay the authorship of another paper with a similar number that Hamilton himself had clearly written.
+One can assume that Hamilton was understandably distracted by his pending duel and simply misremembered which paper was which.)

 Since Delta works with an arbitrary number of candidate authors (Burrows' original paper uses about 25), we will compare *Federalist 64*'s stylistic signature with those of five corpora: Hamilton's papers, Madison's papers, Jay's (other) papers, the papers co-written by Madison and Hamilton, and the papers disputed between Hamilton and Madison.
 We expect Delta to tell us that Jay is the most likely author; any other result would call into question either the method, or the historiography, or both!

 ## Feature selection

 Let's combine all of the subcorpora into a single corpus for Delta to calculate a "standard" to work with.
 Then, let's select a number of words to use as features.
-Remember that we used 500 words to calculate Kilgariff's chi-squared; this time, we will use a smaller set of thirty words, most if not all of them function words and common verbs, as our features.
+Remember that we used 500 words to calculate Kilgariff's chi-squared; this time, we will use a smaller set of 30 words, most if not all of them function words and common verbs, as our features.

 ```python
 # Who are we dealing with this time?